Curry dazzles from deep, Warriors take 2-0 NBA Finals lead | New Country 923

 Cavaliers: James’ first-half line: 15 points, eight assists, seven rebounds, two steals.
 His first points — the first for Cleveland — came on a goaltend by McGee. … After holding a 19-4 edge on the offensive glass in Game 1, the Cavs were 15-7 on Sunday.

-Warriors: Thompson played in his franchise-record 100th postseason game.
+Warriors: Curry broke Ray Allen’s mark of eight for most 3s in a finals game. … Thompson played in his franchise-record 100th postseason game.
 He also became the sixth player to ever make 300 3s in the postseason, joining Curry as the Warriors to reach the feat. … The Warriors were 13 of 15 from inside the arc in the opening quarter.
 They shot 59.5 percent in the first half despite going 6 of 19 on 3s.
-They finished 15 for 36 from long range. … Golden State is 13-3 in postseason Game 2s dating to the 2015 title run.
+They finished 15 for 36 from long range.

 IGUODALA STILL OUT